Northern Busway, Brisbane

-The Northern Busway is a bus-only road running north from the Brisbane central business district to the Royal Brisbane & Women's Hospital in Queensland, Australia.
-The first section of the busway opened on 23 February 2004 with one station at QUT Kelvin Grove.
-In December 2005, Normanby and Herston stations opened.
+The Northern Busway is a bus-only road running north from the Brisbane central business district to the Royal Brisbane and Women's Hospital in Queensland, Australia.

-The Northern Busway extension opened in stages with the Herston to Windsor section opening in August 2009, and the Windsor to Kedron section opening in June 2012.

 History

 The first section of the Northern Busway, from the intersection of Roma Street to Herston, opened on 23 February 2004 with only one station, QUT Kelvin Grove.
-On 14 December 2005, two new stations, Normanby and Royal Children's Hospital Herston, were opened on the existing section.
+On 14 December 2005, two new stations, Normanby and Royal Children's Hospital, were opened on the existing section.

 The second section of the Northern Busway, also known as the Inner Northern Busway, officially opened on 19 May 2008.
 This section connects the first section of the Northern Busway to the South East Busway with stations at King George Square and Roma Street.
 To make room for the Inner Northern Busway, the lower floors of King George Square carpark were removed, and one rail platform at Roma Street railway station was removed.

 In October 2007, an alliance of Abigroup and SMEC Holdings were selected to build the 1.2 kilometre Royal Children's Hospital to Windsor section with a new station at Royal Brisbane & Women's Hospital.
 This opened on 3 August 2009.
 On 18 June 2012, the Windsor to Kedron section opened.

+Extension to Bracken Ridge

+The final stage of the busway is planned to be built from Kedron to Bracken Ridge.
+A series of draft alignments in order to identify the corridor for preservation have been released, however no final route has been selected.
+Provisions for this extension were pre-built at the Kedron Portal of the Busway.